-November marks the unofficial beginning of the holiday shopping season as Canadians start flocking online, to the nearest malls or across the border to seize the best deals on Black Friday.
+November marks the unofficial beginning of the holiday-shopping season.
+Canadians start shopping online or head to the nearest malls.
+Some even cross the border looking for the best deals on Black Friday.

-Originating in the States, Black Friday and Cyber Monday are notable shopping days that fall on the Friday and Monday after U.S. Thanksgiving in late November.
-And since Canucks love a good bargain, it’s no surprise that Canadian retailers have adopted these sale events here at home over the last decade.
-Of course, that hasn’t stopped many of us from still heading south for a bit of cross-border shopping.
+Black Friday and Cyber Monday are notable shopping days that fall on the Friday and Monday after U.S. Thanksgiving.
+And it’s no surprise that Canadian retailers have adopted these sales over the last decade.

-There’s nothing wrong with enjoying a good sale from time to time – be it here, in the States or online – but we’re assuming you’d prefer to take part in one without breaking your bank account.
-To help get you ready for Black Friday sales this year (November 23), here are some cost-saving tips to consider before you buy:
+There’s nothing wrong with enjoying a good sale from time to time.
+But we’re assuming you’d prefer to take part in one without breaking your bank account.
+So, here are some cost-saving tips to consider before you start shopping.

 1. Find out if crossing the border will cost you more.

-While it might seem as though there are better bargains to be found stateside, that’s not always the case for Canadians.
-Whether you’re shopping online from a U.S. retailer or heading south of the border in person, you must consider the current exchange rate as well as duties and provincial sales taxes to be paid.
+It might seem as though there are better bargains to be found stateside.
+But that’s not always the case.
+You must consider the current exchange rate as well as duties and provincial sales taxes.
+These have to be paid before you shop online from a U.S retailer or head south of the border in person.

-There’s more: Canucks travelling south will also have to add in the cost of gas, road tolls and travel insurance, while online shoppers have to deal with shipping and handling costs.
-After you factor in and calculate all these extra details, you could find that you might save more money by shopping Canadian.
+Canadians travelling south also have to add in the cost of gas, road tolls and travel insurance .
+Online shoppers only have to deal with shipping and handling costs.
+After you factor in these extra details, you may find that save more money by shopping Canadian.

-- The USMCA proposes a big duty cut for online shoppers.
+- The USMCA includes a big duty cut for online shoppers.
 Until it gets the green light, here’s how to score the best online deals and bargains.

 - Tips for buying travel insurance